BritishBambi/LBBT-pp5/README.md

 ## Bugs

-While trying to ensure the live version of the site was fully functional
+While trying to ensure the live version of the site was fully functional the email smtp would return a 500 internal server error whenever certain pages would be interacted with.
+This would include logging in/out, registering and placing orders.
+To try and fix this I would alter the sendgrid settings and even try generating a new API key.
+However after not having any luck I opted to try the google smtp which ended up working out.

 ## Deployment